axiomzen/eth-random/README.md

 # RNG on Ethereum blockchain

 Obtaining a reliable source of randomness on Ethereum is no easy task.
-The best pattern we chose to ultimately implement on CryptoKitties is known as commit-reveal.
+The best pattern we chose to ultimately implement on CryptoKitties is known as commit-reveal. **[See original GeneScience contract here for an example](https://etherscan.io/address/0xf97e0a5b616dffc913e72455fde9ea8bbe946a2b#code)**

 The main constraints we conformed to are: